 The 1984 quotes below all refer to the symbol of The Glass Paperweight.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Signet Classics edition of 1984 published in 1961.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Signet Classics edition of 1984 published in 1961.).

 Book 2, Chapter 4 Quotes

 He turned over towards the light and lay gazing into the glass paperweight.
 The inexhaustibly interesting thing was not the fragment of coral but the interior of the glass itself.
 There was such a depth of it, and yet it was almost as transparent as air.
 It was as though the surface of the glass had been the arch of the sky, enclosing a tiny world with its atmosphere complete.
 He had the feeling that he could get inside it, and that in fact he was inside it, along with the mahogany bed and the gateleg table and the clock and the steel engraving and the paperweight itself.
 The paperweight was the room he was in, and the coral was Julia's life and his own, fixed in a sort of eternity at the heart of the crystal.

 The timeline below shows where the symbol The Glass Paperweight appears in 1984.
 The colored dots and icons indicate which themes are associated with that appearance.

 Book 1, Chapter 8